 The accommodation should be provided unless the accommodation threatens the integrity of the course as offered.
 It is important that the student and course instructor discuss the issue so that the student can then make an informed decision regarding alternatives.
 Requests for accommodations for absences due to a disability should be considered on an individual and course-by-course basis.

-When a class is missed due to a disability related absence, a general rule for determining a reasonable timeframe for a makeup or postponement of an assignment (such as a paper, exam or quiz) is the time equivalent to that which was missed.
-In certain courses, it may be appropriate to consider an alternative assignment, reading or project to make up for missed class discussion or projects.
-Other examples of how disability related absences may be accommodated may include the ability to submit or make up missed assignments or assessments that have been impacted by the disability-related absence without grade penalty.
-To help facilitate the discussion, and set parameters between an instructor and a student a Modified Attendance Agreement (on forms page) should be completed by the student and instructor for each course to clarify expectations and set guidelines.
+When a class is missed due to a disability related absence, a general rule for determining a reasonable time frame for a makeup or postponement of an assignment (such as a paper, exam or quiz) is the time equivalent to that which was missed.
+In certain courses, it may be appropriate to consider an alternative assignment, reading or project to make up for missed class discussion or activity.
+Other examples of how disability related absences or missed assignments may be accommodated may include the ability to submit or make up missed assignments or assessments that have been impacted by the disability-related absence without grade penalty.
+To help facilitate the discussion, and set parameters between an instructor and a student a Modified Attendance & Deadline Agreement (on forms page) should be completed by the student and instructor for each course to clarify expectations and set guidelines.

-- The Modified Attendance Agreement should be completed at the beginning of the semester or as soon as the student presents the accommodations letter to the instructor.
+- The Modified Attendance & Deadline Agreement should be completed at the beginning of the semester or as soon as the student presents the accommodations letter to the instructor.

-- This agreement should be established before absences have become an issue.
+- This agreement should be established before absences and missed deadlines have become an issue.
 Instructors are only required to provide approved disability-related accommodations after receiving an Accommodation Letter and a discussion between the student and professor has taken place.